MicrosoftDocs/winrt-api/windows.applicationmodel.store/currentapp_requestproductpurchaseasync_2091240017.md

 # Windows.ApplicationModel.Store.CurrentApp.RequestProductPurchaseAsync

 ## -description
 Requests the purchase of an add-on (also called an in-app product or IAP).
-Additionally, calling this method displays the UI that is used to complete the transaction via the Windows Store.
+Additionally, calling this method displays the UI that is used to complete the transaction via the Microsoft Store.

 ## -parameters
 ### -param productId